hackerschoice/hackerschoice.github.io/segfault/gui/index.md

 <div style="width:80%; margin:auto">
 </div>

 Use Firefox, Brave, Wireshark, Sublime, Geany and any of your favourite applications on a remote desktop.
+All outbound traffic is routed via VPNs.

 {:refdef: style="text-align: center;"}
 ![gui](sf-gui.png){:height="80%" width="80%"}